sandstone-mc/sandstone/README.md

 ## Perfect autocompletion <!-- omit in toc -->

-Sandstone tells you what a command expects, and autocomplete complicated arguments for you.
+Sandstone tells you what a command expects, and autocompletes complicated arguments for you.

 You don't need to remember commands syntax anymore.